Lipeng-Robotics/pose_reconstruction_and_retargeting/README.md

 We utilize Unity 3D (2022.3.17) to demonstrate the retargeting process.
 Please refer to the [tutorial video](https://www.youtube.com/watch?v=BEZHVYk6Fa4) for a step-by-step instruction.
 Here is a brief overview of the steps involved:

-1. Rig the mesh model: Start with a mesh model and bind the mesh vertices to bones.
+1. Rigging the mesh model: Start with a mesh model and bind the mesh vertices to bones.
 So that we can animate the mesh model by animating its bones.
 2. Specify corresponding skeleton joints: In Unity 3D, after setting the rigged models as `humanoid` in the `animation type`,  the software automatically solves the corresponding skeleton joints between the rigged models A and B.
 3. Animation: Follow the instructions provided in the tutorial video.
 Unity 3D employs the [Linear Blend Skinning (LBS)](http://graphics.cs.cmu.edu/courses/15-466-f17/notes/skinning.html) algorithm for animation.

 The video below demonstrates a collection of retargeting results.
+It shows our pose reconstruction results and retargeting results using jvrc, atlas, icub and pepper robots.
+You can find the rigged models of these 4 robots in folder `assets\robot_models` (T-pose, .fbx format).

 <div  align='center' style="display: flex; justify-content: center;">